-In December 2014, we entered into an exclusive out-licensing arrangement with Omega Pharma for the rights to BL-5010 for over-the-counter or OTC indications in the territory of Europe, Australia and additional selected countries.
+In December 2014, we entered into an exclusive out-licensing arrangement with Omega Pharma for the rights to BL-5010 for OTC indications in the territory of Europe, Australia and additional selected countries.
 We will retain the rights to BL-5010 in the United States and the rest of the world.
 Under our out-licensing arrangement with Omega Pharma, Omega Pharma is obligated to use commercially reasonable best efforts to obtain regulatory approval in the licensed territory for at least two OTC indications and to commercialize BL-5010 for those two OTC indications.
 In addition, Omega Pharma will sponsor and manufacture BL-5010 in the relevant regions.
 Omega Pharma will pay us an agreed amount for each unit sold, and we will be entitled to certain commercial milestone payments.
 In addition, we will have full access to all clinical and research and development data generated during the performance of the development plan and may use these data in order to develop or license the product in other territories and fields of use where we retain the rights.

 We have funded our operations primarily through the sale of equity securities (both in public and private offerings), funding previously received from the Office of the Chief Scientist of the Israeli Ministry of the Economy (OCS), payments received under out-licensing arrangements, and interest earned on investments.
-We expect to continue to fund our operations over the next several years through our existing cash resources, potential future milestone payments that we expect to receive from our existing out-licensing agreements, potential future upfront or milestone payments that we may receive from out-licensing transactions for our other therapeutic candidates, interest earned on our investments and additional capital to be raised through public or private equity offerings or debt financings.
-In March 2015, we completed an underwritten public offering for gross proceeds of approximately \$28.8 million.
-As of March 31, 2015, we held approximately \$57.5 million of cash, cash equivalents and short-term bank deposits.
+We expect to continue to fund our operations over the next several years through our existing cash resources, potential future milestone and royalty payments that we may receive from our-licensing agreements, potential future upfront or milestone payments that we may receive from out-licensing transactions for our other therapeutic candidates, interest earned on our investments and additional capital to be raised through public or private equity offerings or debt financings.
+As of June 30, 2015, we held approximately \$54.8 million of cash, cash equivalents and short-term bank deposits.